augustoocch/challenge-mp/README.md

-# URL Shortener Challenge
+# URL shorlinker

-This repository contains a solution for a URL Shortener service, designed to handle up to **1M RPM** and provide **99.98% uptime**.
+This repository contains a solution for a URL Shortener service, designed to handle requests in an asynchronicus way, and using top tecnologies.
 It features the following components:

 ## Overview